sgillan150/odin-recipes/README.md

-This project focuses on creating a simple recipe site using HTML adn CSS
+This project focuses on creating a simple recipe site using HTML and CSS